jvassev/image2ipfs/README.md

 * 0.0.2: Works only with docker <= 1.9.1
 * 0.0.3: Dockerized hash produced using base-32 (used to be hex/base-16)
 * 0.0.4: Support for schema version 2 and docker > 1.10
+* 0.0.5: image2ipfs: stop handling archives produced by docker < 1.10, ipfs-registry can still work with all post-1.6.x dockers

 # FAQ
 > Why can't I use tags or references.